Addressing COVID-19 Vaccine Hesitancy

 • Educate patients while emphasizing how COVID-19 can affect their daily lives and why the vaccine is good for them and their loved ones.

 Finally, Lambert recommends highlighting how the vaccine is good for the larger community.
-We all have to do our part to end the pandemic, he says, and combatting vaccine hesitancy is one of the best ways to do that.
+We all have to do our part to end the pandemic, he says, and combating vaccine hesitancy is one of the best ways to do that.
 It’s also important to welcome questions, Lambert says.
 “There are no silly questions, and no finger-pointing or shaming.
 You need to speak at the patient’s level to help address their concerns.”

 The approval of the Pfizer vaccine for kids 12 to 15 has also sparked more questions from many.
 Learn more about the COVID-19 vaccines and kids here